TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 Our goal is to explore when deep learning is a better choice than more standard, tree-based, machine learning models.
 To do this we will use several large tabular datasets, including the dataset used in the "Deep Learning for Coders..." book [Blue Book for Bulldozers](https://www.kaggle.com/competitions/bluebook-for-bulldozers/data), a dataset used to see who survived the [Titanic](https://www.kaggle.com/competitions/titanic/overview), a dataset to [Predict Student Performance from Game Play](https://www.kaggle.com/competitions/predict-student-performance-from-game-play).

-We will use the Machine Learning Project Checklist from the Hands-On ML book:
+We will use the Machine Learning Project Checklist from the "Hands-On ML..." book:
 1. Frame the problem and look at the big picture
 2. Get the data
 3. Explore the data